University Hospital Coventry: Coventry Hospital Radio

 The hospital plays host to Coventry Hospital Radio, a free station provided through the Hospedia bedside units and now online via their website.
 The station is situated on the 5th floor and is available to all wards and online via the website providing music, entertainment and chat 24 hours a day, 7 days a week.

 In 2019, Coventry Hospital Radio was shortlisted for three National HBA Radio Awards.
 Radio presenter, Dan Sambell, won a Gold award for "Best Male Presenter" and husband and wife team Colin and Annette Gutteridge were awarded Bronze for Programme With Multiple Presenters.

 The Meriden Hospital

 The Meriden Hospital is a private hospital run by BMI Healthcare.
 It is opposite the NHS hospital in the hospital complex.

 Myton Hospice

 Also within the hospital complex, adjacent to the NHS hospital is Coventry Myton Hospice which was opened in 2009.
 This is not an NHS facility, but is funded mostly by charitable donations.

 Transport

-University Hospital Coventry has 9 bus stands outside the main entrance and 5 in other areas of the hospital.
-A lane on the 2 lane approach road off of the A4600 is for buses and emergency vehicles only the 9 platinum electric service operated by national express terminates at the bus stands and the X6, which goes to Leicester, calls here.
-It has links to the M69 and M6 via the A4600 and it also has road links into the city centre.
+There are connections to a variety of areas across Coventry and other towns including bus services to Nuneaton, Bedworth and Rugby St Cross Hospital.
 The first line of the planned Coventry Very Light Rail system is proposed to run from University Hospital Coventry to Coventry railway station.